The Logic of Counting Query Answers: Introduction

-The computational problem of evaluating a formula (of some logic) on a finite relational structure is of central interest in database theory and logic.
-In the context of database theory, this problem is often referred to as \emph{query evaluation}, as it models the posing of a query to a database, in a well-acknowledged way: the formula is the query, and the structure represents the database.
-We will refer to the results of such an evaluation as \emph{answers}; logically, these are the satisfying assignments of the formula on the structure.
-The particular case of this problem where the formula is a sentence is often referred to as \emph{model checking}, and even in just the case of first-order sentences, can capture a variety of well-known decision problems from all throughout computer science~\cite{FlumGrohe06-parameterizedcomplexity}.
+The computational problem of evaluating a logical formula on a finite relational structure is of central interest in database theory and logic.
+In the context of database theory, this problem is often referred to as \emph{query evaluation}, as it models the posing of a query to a database, in a well-acknowledged way: the formula represents the query, and the structure represents the database.
+We refer to the results of such an evaluation as \emph{answers}; logically, these are the satisfying assignments of the formula on the structure.
+The particular case of this problem where the formula is a sentence is known as \emph{model checking}.
+In the sequel, we assume by default that (unless otherwise specified) all formulas and sentences under discussion are first-order and relational.

-In this article, we are concerned with the counting version of this problem in first-order logic, namely, given a first-order formula and a finite structure, output the \emph{number} of answers (see for example~\cite{PichlerSkritek11-counting,GrecoScarcello14-counting,DurandMengel13-structuralcounting,ChenMengel15-pp-icdt} for previous studies).
-In the sequel, we assume by default that (unless otherwise specified) all formulas and sentences are first-order and relational.
-This problem of \emph{counting query answers} generalizes model checking, which can be viewed as the particular case thereof where one is given a sentence and structure, and wants to decide if the number of answers is $1$ or $0$, corresponding to whether or not the empty assignment is satisfying.
-In addition to this counting problem's basic and fundamental interest, it can be pointed out that all practical query languages supported by database management systems have a counting operator.
-Indeed, it has been argued that database queries with counting are at the basis of decision support systems that handle large data volume~\cite{GrecoScarcello14-counting}.
+This article concerns the problem of \emph{counting query answers}: given a first-order formula and a finite structure, output the \emph{number} of answers (for previous studies, see for example the works~\cite{PichlerSkritek11-counting,GrecoScarcello14-counting,DurandMengel13-structuralcounting,ChenMengel15-pp-icdt}).
+This problem is a counting version of query evaluation, and generalizes model checking, which can be viewed as the particular case thereof where one is given a sentence and structure, and wants to decide if the number of answers is $1$ or $0$, corresponding to whether or not the empty assignment is satisfying.
+Motivation for studying this counting problem stems both from basic and fundamental interest, and from application scenarios: all practical query languages supported by database management systems have a counting operator, and it has indeed been argued~\cite{GrecoScarcello14-counting} that database queries with counting are at the basis of decision support systems that handle large data volume.